shader-slang/slang/docs/user-guide/a1-03-obfuscation.md

 Slang provides an obfuscation feature that addresses these issues.
 The major parts being

 * The ability to compile a module with obfuscation enabled
-  * The module is a binary format, that doesn't contain the original names
+  * The module is a binary format, that doesn't contain the original names or locations
 * The ability to compile regular slang code that can *link* against an obfuscated module
-* Code emitted to downstream compilers contain none of the symbols from the original source
+* Code emitted to downstream compilers contain none of the symbols or locations from the original source
 * Source map(s) to provide mappings between originating source and obfuscated source produced on the client

 Enabling obfuscation can be achieved via the `-obfuscate` option.
+When using the Slang API the `-obfuscate` option can be passed via `spProcessCommandLineArguments` function or `processCommandLineArguments` method.

 When enabled a few things will happen

 * Source locations are scrambled to (blank) lines in an "empty" obfuscation source file.
 * A source map is produced mapping from the (blank) lines, to the originating source locations